• Skip to main content

 • ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 Probably, this is well known as a part of Japanese ta form.
 In the example, this is used after “it” to make its past tense form, “it ta”.

 This is a typical usage of “mori”.
-In this example, it works together with the case particle, “e”, to say where the speaker went yesterday.
+In this example, it works together with the case particle, “e”, to become the object in the sentence.
 When we want to say “forest” in Japanese, anyway, this noun is a very good option.

 Example #2: another usage of “mori”